Our Fall 2017 Outdoor Education trips will be Wednesday, September 13 through Friday, September 15.

-2017 Spring Trips – Gear Lists by Grade
+2017 Fall Trips – Gear Lists by Grade

 One of the most unique attributes of an Explorer West Middle School education is the value of our Outdoor Education Program.
 It provides our students with some of the most important experiences of their young lives outside of the classroom and continues to grow in scope and size.
 It gives them an opportunity to connect in spectacular ways with their peers, their teachers, and their outdoor community.